metawork-studio/koala-documentation/_documentation/chapters/3-quick-guide/3.2/1-item.md

 ---
 ---

-{% flexible_image link=".png" alt="" %}
+{% flexible_image link="sequence-bpm-menu.png" alt="Tempo dropdown" %}

-Image: tempo dropdown
+Tap on tempo next to play and record buttons to adjust the tempo, time signature and quantization for your song.

-Tap on tempo to adjust the tempo, time signature and quantization for your song.
 Tap on metronome to enable or disable the metronome sound.